Docker

 node_modules

-We are using a Docker image here that comes with Google Chrome pre-installed.
-There various of images available with different browser setups.
+We are using a Docker image here that comes with Selenium and Google Chrome pre-installed.
+There are various of images available with different browser setups and browser versions.
 Check out the images maintained by the Selenium project on Docker Hub.

 export const config = {